 Chill the whisk attachment or beaters of a handheld mixer in the freezer for about 10 minutes.

-In a medium sized bowl, add the cream cheese, powdered sugar, strawberry puree and strawberry extract.
+In a medium sized bowl, add softened cream cheese that has been cut into pieces, powdered sugar, strawberry puree and strawberry extract.
 Mix until blended.
 Slowly add the heavy cream and beat until fluffy- this will take about 2 minutes.

 For the Champagne and Strawberries Buttercream Frosting